Panic! at the Disco: 2019–2023: Viva Las Vengeance and disbandment

-Post-disbandment activity
+Post-disbandment activity (2024–present)

 Urie and Smith performing "I Write Sins, Not Tragedies".

-In 2025, Panic! briefly returned to perform as one of the headliners of the When We Were Young festival on October 18 and 19, where they performed A Fever You Can't Sweat Out in its entirety.
+On October 29, 2024, it was announced that Panic! would return to perform as one of the headliners of the When We Were Young festival on October 18 and 19, 2025, to perform A Fever You Can't Sweat Out in its entirety.
 On both nights of the festival, Smith briefly joined Panic! on stage to play drums for a second, closing performance of "I Write Sins Not Tragedies".
 The day after the festival, details were revealed for a 20th anniversary deluxe edition of A Fever You Can't Sweat Out, along with the 2006 live album Live in Denver being released on vinyl and streaming for the first time.

+On February 1, 2025, former members Ryan Ross and Dallon Weekes performed together for the first time at a Phantom Planet benefit concert for the Los Angeles fires, performing the band's song "Do the Panic".

 Musical style and influences

 Panic! at the Disco performing in 2013.

-Panic! at the Disco has been described as pop rock, pop, baroque pop, electropop, alternative rock, emo pop, pop-punk, dance-punk, emo, dance-pop, and synth-pop.
+Panic! at the Disco has been described as pop rock, baroque pop, electropop, alternative rock, pop-punk, emo, emo pop, dance-punk, pop, dance-pop, and synth-pop.
 (Note: Musical styles: